-Helping Adobe bring digital publishing to the iPad.
+Helping Adobe bring WIRED magazine to the iPad.

 Back in late 2009, print content was pronounced dead.
 Subscriptions were in decline.
 Magazines were hurting for revenue.
 And ad sales were way down.
 There was no iPad yet, but consumers had expectations for more dynamic experiences around content.
 It was the wild west of digital publishing ready for disruption.